zlypher/msbuild-basics/README.md

 ### Import

 Now csproj files might get quite big and some parts might be reused in other projects.
-Luckily you can move properties or targets into external files and import them.
+Luckily, you can move properties or targets into external files and import them.

 External files can be imported with `<Import Project="./external.targets" />`.
 Everything defined in the external file is then available in the original csproj file.

 Common names for external files are
  - Properties: ".props"
  - Targets: ".targets"

 ```xml
 <!-- demo.csproj -->